aalemayhu/stream-ideas/README.md

-# anki-ideas
+# ⭐️ Anki Ideas 💡

-A collection of apps, websites and stuff we wish existed for all Anki ⭐️ users to use
+A collection of apps, websites and stuff we wish existed for all ⭐️ Anki users to use.